-1.0 Introduction
+1 Introduction

-- 1.1 The purpose of this policy is to ensure that our curriculum supports our school ethos and fulfils our school aims which are defined as follows: - to develop the whole individual through high quality learning experiences. - to promote high levels of personal esteem, confidence and courtesy. - to create an environment in which we each respect and value each others' rights, needs and abilities.
+- 1.1 The purpose of this policy is to ensure that our curriculum supports our school ethos and fulfils our school aims, which are defined as: - to develop the whole individual through high quality learning experiences and opportunities for Character Development. - to promote high levels of personal esteem, confidence and courtesy. - to create an environment in which we each respect and value each others' rights, needs and abilities. - To prepare pupils for the future, promoting a global perspective. - 1.2 This policy applies to all pupils, including those in the Early Years. - 1.3 We see the curriculum as, 'The total learning experience for our pupils, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.